 Gastric pacing (gastric pacemaker) entails the use of a set of pacing wires attached to the stomach and an external electrical device that provides a low-frequency, high-energy stimulation to entrain the stomach at a rhythm of 3 cycles per minute.
 However, the gastric pacemaker is cumbersome and problematic for chronic use because of external leads.

-Thus, a newer, implantable device (the Enterra Therapy System by Medtronic, Minneapolis, MN) was developed to provide gastric electrical stimulation.
+Thus, a newer, implantable device (the Enterra Therapy System by Medtronic, Minneapolis, MN) was developed to provide gastric electrical stimulation (GES).
 Unlike gastric pacing, the Enterra delivers a high-frequency (12 cycles per minute), low-energy stimulation to the stomach.
 This stimulating frequency does not entrain the stomach, and therefore does not normalize gastric dysrhythmias; hence, the term GES is employed to differentiate between the Enterra and gastric pacing.
 The Enterra Therapy II system is the only gastric electrical stimulation system approved for marketing by the US Food and Drug Administration (FDA).
 It is approved under a Humanitarian Device Exemption (HDE).

 The Enterra System was designed to treat intractable nausea and vomiting secondary to gastroparesis.
 Electrodes are implanted in the serosa of the stomach laparoscopically or during a laparotomy, and are connected to the pulse generator that is implanted in a subcutaneous pocket.
 The Enterra Therapy System (Medtronic, Minneapolis, MN) is currently the only GES that has received approval from the U.S. Food and Drug Administration (FDA).
 It was cleared by the FDA as a humanitarian use device.
 Thus, the manufacturer was not required to submit the level of evidence that would be required to support a pre-market approval application.
 The data presented to the FDA documenting the "probable benefit" of GES (Gastric Electrical Stimulation System) were based on a multi-center double-blind cross-over study (FDA, 2000), which included 33 patients with intractable idiopathic or diabetic gastroparesis.
 In the initial phase of the study, all patients underwent implantation of the stimulator and were randomly assigned to stimulation-ON or stimulation-OFF for the first month, with cross-over to OFF and ON during the second month.
 The baseline vomiting frequency was 47 episodes per month, which significantly declined in both ON and OFF groups to 23 to 29 episodes, respectively.
 However, there were no significant differences in the number of vomiting episodes between the two groups, suggesting a placebo effect.
 Thus, long-term results of GES must be validated in longer term randomized studies.
 It is important to note that GES did not return gastric emptying to normal in the majority of the treated-patients.